NBISweden/workshop-epigenomics-RTDs/docs/content/precourse.rst

 * Q&A: ChIP-seq technologies and the study of gene regulation `article <https://bmcbiol.biomedcentral.com/articles/10.1186/1741-7007-8-56>`_.

-No access to Uppmax
+Software Dependencies
 =====================

 If you have no access to Uppmax, where all software is preinstalled, you can configure your own system to follow the exercises.

-The dependencies are listed in :doc:`Dependencies <dependencies.rst>`.
+The dependencies are listed in :doc:`Dependencies <./dependencies>` .